-2.6 Right of recovery of deemed employees' tax paid by company
+3.7 Right of recovery of deemed employees' tax paid by company

 Paragraph 11C(4) of the Fourth Schedule gives the company the right to recover, from the relevant director, the employees' tax that it has paid on the deemed remuneration.
+This paragraph has also been amended by section 85(1)(c) of Revenue Laws Amendment Act No 45 of 2003 to extend the rights of employers to recover tax deducted in the above circumstances from directors.

-2.7 Employees' Tax Certificate (IRP 5)
+3.8 Employees' Tax Certificate (IRP 5)

-Paragraph 11C(5) of the Fourth Schedule states that the director shall not be entitled to receive an employees' tax certificate in respect of the amount of employees' tax paid by the company on the deemed remuneration if the company has not recovered the employees' tax from the director.
+Paragraph 11C(5) of the Fourth Schedule states that the director will not be entitled to receive an employees' tax certificate in respect of the amount of employees' tax paid by the company on the deemed remuneration if the company has not recovered the employees' tax from the director.